-Summer is in full swing, and school is practically a distant memory by now!
+Summer is in full swing, and for kids, school is practically a distant memory by now!
 If you’re looking for ways to fill your kids’ newfound free time with fun, enriching—dare we say, even educational—outings, we’ve got you covered.
 Read on for some of our best ideas to keep the kids entertained while enjoying family time in downtown Akron.

 Above: Interior of the Akron Children's Museum